 # Eximee Dashboard

-**Eximee Dashboard** is an application module of the Eximee platform, serving as the central working interface for internal users, intermediaries, and the bank's partners.\
+**Eximee Dashboard** This is the Eximee platform application module, serving as the central work interface for internal users, intermediaries, and the bank's partners.\

-It serves the function of **an application container** (Eng. *application shell*), integrating various Eximee micro-applications in a single environment – such as **Case Management**, **Forms**, **Document Viewer** or dedicated operational extensions.
+It serves as **an application container** (in English *application shell*), integrating various Eximee microapplications in one environment, such as **Case Management**, **Forms**, **Document Viewer** or dedicated operational extensions.

-Thanks to its modular architecture and support for micro-frontends, Eximee Dashboard enables flexible composition of the user's work environment, tailored to their role, skills, and the processes carried out in a given implementation.
+Thanks to its modular architecture and support for microfrontends, Eximee Dashboard enables flexible composition of the user work environment, tailored to the user's role, competencies, and the processes carried out in a given implementation.

 ## Module role and architecture